 "Deborah Crooks makes the case for a return to the roots of rock"—Consequence of Sound

-Along with her solo musical work, she co-founded the band Bay Station and its "Love the Bay" Music & Sailing video series with Kwame Copeland; founded and edits a neighborhood 'zine The Bay Station Eagle, collaborates with Deborah Slater Dance Theater; pens essays, reviews and occasional fiction for a variety of publications as well as her Bird in the Tree Substack newsletter.
+Along with her solo musical work, she co-founded the band Bay Station and its "Love the Bay" Music & Sailing video series with Kwame Copeland; created a pandemic-project neighborhood 'zine The Bay Station Eagle, and pens essays, reviews and occasional fiction for a variety of publications as well as her Bird in the Tree Substack newsletter.